 Weekly catch up

-Every Friday morning we have a Skype call with Team MOMO and our development partners Neontribe.
+Every Friday morning we have a Skype call with Team Mind Of My Own and our development partners Neontribe.
 We have borrowed the format from Agile method, known as ‘stand-up’, whereby each person in turn says briefly what they have done that week, what they will be working on next week, and what help they need from whom.
 We try to keep this remote meeting to half an hour.

 Our favoured communication channel for staying in touch is Skype messaging.
 From early morning to late evening any combination of team members are chatting to one another, sharing news, seeking help with issues, or just being sociable.